- L-6.3 Act to combat maltreatment of seniors and other persons of full age in vulnerable situations

-Well-treatment of seniors: Taking proper care of our seniors encompasses their well-being, respect for their dignity, personal development, self-esteem, and safety.
+Well-treatment: Taking proper care of the users encompasses their well-being, respect for their dignity, personal development, self-esteem, and safety.
 It also involves special attention, behaviours, actions, and practices that respect their values, their culture, their beliefs, their life course, and their distinctiveness, as well as their rights and freedoms.

 If you believe you are being abused or have witnessed such a situation, break the silence and get help to bring the situation to an end.

 - If the situation is urgent, immediately dial 911